dbachm123/nanoNodeScripts/README.md

+# Overview
+This repository containts some helper scripts to start, stop and watch a Nano node.
+The main script is the watchdog script `nanoNodeWatchDog.py` which will check whether the RPC interface of the underlying Nano node is available and when the last vote of the node on the Nano network has occured.
+The latter is done by parsing the node's log files.
+The watchdog script itself will create a log file if an issue with the Nano node is detected and restart the node automatically.

-# nanoNodeScripts
+# Setup

-Some helper scripts to start, stop and watch a Nano node.
-Run this as a [cronjob](https://help.ubuntu.com/community/CronHowto), e.g. add the following to your crontab.
+`nanoNodeWatchDog.py` is designed to be run as a [cronjob](https://help.ubuntu.com/community/CronHowto), e.g. by adding the following to your crontab (of course, you can run it manually from a terminal first, to check if it is working correctly):

 ```
 # m h  dom mon dow   command